 Coaching and Therapy both changed my life.

 If you are struggling with exhaustion and find it difficult to give yourself permission to rest, let’s talk.
-I have a few Life Coaching slots available in my calendar so book a free consultation if you think working with me can be your next step towards success without burning out: https://calendly.com/katarinastoltz
+I invite you to book a free consultation if you think working with me can be your next step towards success without burning out: https://calendly.com/katarinastoltz

 “Katarina gave me a lot of new insights into why I was thinking and feeling as I was.
 I really enjoyed her coaching exercises, which helped me change some of the destructive thoughts I was having.
 After the coaching sessions I became clearer in my communication and I learned to listen to myself again.
 I moved out of a toxic relationship, my son started in a new, great school and I started a new job where I feel much happier and valued!
 Katarina is the best cheerleader you could possibly hope for!
 But she’s not only that—she guides and supports in a warm and loving way, all the while keeping you accountable to yourself… Thank you, Katarina”! – Lorna

 Hello, I’m Katarina Stoltz, a life coach and psychotherapist helping international professionals prioritise their well-being so they can achieve fulfillment without burning out.

 Welcome to the 'Time To Thrive' blog, where I share real-life stories and offer valuable and practical tips for how to prevent burnout, expand your self awareness and start living your vision.

 I don’t offer ‘quick fix’ solutions, but my tips are straightforward and easy to follow.
 You’re in the right place if you’re looking for some thought-provoking articles and honest life stories.